 At a minimum the destruction of a locomotive engine must include a hole in the engine block with a diameter of at least eighteen inches at the narrowest point.
 The hole must be irregularly shaped (i.e. no symmetrical squares or circles).

 Unless otherwise stated in this chapter, the minimum project life allowed is three years.

+Passenger locomotive emissions cost effectiveness should be based on actual locomotive emissions measured with hotel power turned on and using a duty cycle appropriate for the locomotive service

 Locomotive Replacement